People

 Christine Lim, NTU BME undergrad, 3 mth intern co-advised with Dr J Mong (’21) now Cambridge grad student

-Siddarth Sridhar, UWCSEA student, 2 mth full-time intern (’21)
+Siddarth Sridhar, UWCSEA student, 2 mth full-time intern (’21) now UChicago undergrad

 Rebecca Koh, Ngee Ann Polytechnic student, 2 mth and 5 mth full-time intern (’21, ’22-23)